 Are Expired Water Purification Tablets Safe to Use?

 This is one of the most common questions we get, and the answer depends on the tablet type and storage conditions.
+We cover this further in our emergency survival methods.

 Chlorine dioxide tablets (Katadyn, Aquamira) in individually sealed foil packets retain effectiveness well beyond their printed expiration date — often 1–2 years past expiry when stored in cool, dry conditions.
 The foil seal prevents moisture and air degradation.
 However, once the foil is opened, effectiveness drops rapidly.